Christopher-Scoren/notes/CommandLine.md

 * The first directory in the filesystem is the root directory.
 It is the parent of all other directories and files in the filesystem.
 * Each parent directory can contain more child directories and files.

-Commands:
+### Commands
-`ls` - “lists” all the files and directories inside of the directory `pwd` - print working directory
+`ls` - “lists” all the files and directories inside of the directory
+`pwd` - print working directory
 `cd` - change directory
 > `$ cd 2015` When a file, directory, or program is passed into a command, it is called an argument.
 Here the 2015 directory is an argument for the cd command.
+> `$ cd jan/memory` - to avoid writing cd twice
+> `cd ..` - to move up

+`mkdir` - making directories (folders)
+> `$ mkdir media` || `$ mkdir media/tv` - to create a dir when you are 1 level upper

+`touch` - creates a new file inside the working directory
+> `$ touch keyboard.txt`

+### Helper commands
+`clear` - clear your terminal It doesn’t change or undo your previous commands, it just clears them from the view.
+To see them you need to scroll up.
+`tab` - to autocomplete your command.
+When you are typing the name of an existing file or directory, you can use tab to finish the rest of the name.
+`↑` and `↓` - to cycle through your previous commands.

 ## Viewing and changing the file system

+`Options` modify the behavior of commands.

+`ls -a` - displays all the files and directories, including those starting with a dot (.)

+* more for ls:
+`-a` - lists all contents, including hidden files and directories
+`-l` - lists all contents of a directory in long format, as well as the file permissions `-t` - orders files and directories by the time they were last modified.